-- 5. Select the Enable VPN Service radio button. - 6.
+- Make sure that the Enable VPN Service check box is selected.
+For more information about the VPN configuration for the router, see Enable OpenVPN service in the router on page 154. - 6.
 Scroll down to the Clients will use this VPN connection to access section, and select the Home Network only radio button.